Kurtley Beale: Wasps

-2016–17

 In May 2016, Beale, agreed to join English club Wasps RFC on a one-year contract with the option for a 12-month extension, for a reported £750,000 per season.
 However, shortly after announcing the deal, he suffered a potentially season-ending patella tendon injury.
 He made his Wasps debut in the European Champions Cup in a game against Connacht, scoring a try and receiving a yellow card in the first half.
 During his time at Wasps he played in 12 Aviva Premiership games scoring 4 tries and 5 European Champions Cup games scoring 1 try.
 He missed out on appearing the 2016/17 Premiership final after scoring a try (7 mins), but then being injured (46 mins) in the semi-final against Leicester Tigers.

 Racing 92

-2020–21
+2020–2021

 Beale joined the Top 14 rugby team, Racing 92 from the Waratahs on a two-year deal, starting from the 2020–21 season onwards.
 Beale made his debut for Racing against Lyon on 6 September 2020 at Stade de Gerland.
 After fifty-six minutes, Beale was subbed off, however Racing won the match 23–27.
-In Beale's third appearance for Racing, he was subbed on in the sixty-fifth minute of the 2020 European Rugby Champions Cup Final against the Exeter Chiefs, racing were down 28–27.
+In Beale's third appearance for Racing, he was subbed on in the sixty-fifth minute of the 2019–20 European Rugby Champions Cup Final against the Exeter Chiefs, racing were down 28–27.
 Racing failed to score and lost (31–27) their third European Rugby Champions Cup Final appearance in five years.

 Overall Beale played an important role for Racing in his first season for the club.
 Beale played twenty-five matches and scored a total of thirty-eight points (seven tries, one penalty goal), almost exclusively playing at full-back.

-2021–22
+2021–2022

 In his second season for Racing, Beale had less of an attacking impact than his first.
 In round one of the 2021–22 European Rugby Champions Cup (10 December 2021) against Northampton Saints, Beale made a quick, darting line-break and off-load, leading to a try in the eighth minute of the first half.
 Later in the match he followed that up with a try assist, helping Racing to a 14–45 win in Franklin's Gardens Stadium.
-He is yet to score any points in seventeen matches, however.